Even “Indiana Jones” buys guns from A&M!

 movie Thursday night at the Kentucky Theatre.

-“It’s sort of exciting to
+“It’s sort of exciting

-it’s going to be a really big deal.
+it, it’s going to be a really big deal.

-As seen to the right, Antique
+As seen to the right,

-& Modern Firearms Inc. has been a feature in the Lexington Herald-Leader
+Antique & Modern Firearms Inc. has been a feature in the Lexington Herald-Leader

-multiple times and is likewise known across the country in firearms and
+multiple times and is likewise known across the country in firearms and military

-exceptionally rare and old firearms.
+rare and old firearms.